dikiamust/book-library-api/README.md

 1. **Login**

    - After running all the commands above (install dependencies, run migration, seeder, and starting the application), use the login endpoint (`POST /auth/signin`) to generate a JWT token.
 This token is required to access other endpoints, except endpoints that start with /public.
-   - You can use the user on the `GET /public/member` endpoint (all user using password 'Aa!45678').
+   - You can use the user on the `GET /public/member` endpoint (all user using password 'K\*P&sD21').

 2. **Register**

-   - Alternatively, you can use the login endpoint (`POST /auth/signup`) to create a new account (member) instead upon successful registration, a JWT token is generated.
+   - Alternatively, you can use the login endpoint (`POST /auth/signup`) to create a new account (member) instead.
+Upon successful registration, a JWT token is generated.

 3. **Get all existing books**